 Wait.
 That’s not entirely true.
 You have a very good idea about the real stuff, the important stuff, like, “I want to marry this girl.”
 You don’t need a website to tell you that.
 We’re also guessing that, quite frankly, you don’t really care that much about “wedding planning” or “groom duties.”

-For one, it’s not fair, as you’re throwing her under the bus.
-More importantly, though, you lose the ability to actually influence the things that matter.
+For one, it’s not fair, as you’re basically throwing her under the bus.
+You’ll also lose the ability to actually influence the things that matter.
 Use the 80/20 rule.
-By helping with the Big Three (guestlist, the location, and the date) you influence results without drowning in details.
+By helping with the Big Three (guestlist, the location, and the date) you have a say in results without drowning in details.

-This is the #1 complaint we hear from women: that their fiances say they don’t care, but then, after months of gloomy silence, they criticize at the last second without offering anything constructive.
+This is the #1 complaint we hear from women: that their fiancés say they don’t care about the planning, but then, after months of gloomy silence, they criticize at the last second without offering anything constructive.

 There’s a better way.
-If you take some initiative, you can actually avoid the gifts of gravy boats, garlic presses, and waffle makers by learning how to game the system.
+If you take some initiative, you can actually avoid being stuck with a raft of gravy boats, garlic presses, and waffle makers.
+Learn how to game the system.
 You can register at places like Amazon, Target, and Wal-Mart that offer a range of non-sucky gifts.
 You can also exploit generous return policies.

-SEE ALSO: Groomsmen Gifts
+See also: Groomsmen Gifts

-SEE ALSO: Honeymoon Budget Spreadsheet
+See also: Honeymoon Budget Spreadsheet

 Let’s say, for example, that your fiancée forbids lap dances, but your buddies insist.
-Don’t go there.
-We get these emails all the time-a lap dance throws an ugly wrench into the final weeks of the engagement.
-Wherever she draws the line, respect it.
+Don’t do it.
+We get emails all the time describing how a lap dance has thrown an ugly wrench into the final weeks of the engagement.
+That’s not to say you can’t negotiate beforehand, but if she draws a line, respect it.
 (For more on this, check out What Counts as Cheating at Your Bachelor Party.)